PingSquad/latent-cogs/CONTRIBUTING.md

 **TLDR** Here are the major points:
 * Anything in the master branch is deployable
-* To work on something new, create a descriptively named branch off of master (ie:new-oauth2-scopes)
+* To work on something new, create a descriptively named branch off of master (e.g. 'new-oauth2-scopes')
 * Commit to that branch locally and regularly push your work to the same named branch on the server
 * When you need feedback or help, or you think the branch is ready for merging, open a pull request
 * After someone else has reviewed and signed off on the feature, you can merge it into master